amritsingh183/amritsingh183.github.io/_posts/2025-10-8-rust-linked-list.md

 Linked lists represent one of the most challenging data structures to implement correctly in Rust due to the language's strict ownership and borrowing rules.
 This document provides a complete technical reference for understanding and implementing various types of linked lists in safe Rust, with unsafe alternatives presented only at the end.

-## Rust 1.90.0 Context

-Rust 1.90.0 was released on September 18, 2025, introducing several compiler improvements including the use of `lld` by default on `x86_64-unknown-linux-gnu` and refinements to diagnostic attributes.
-While these changes don't directly affect linked list implementations, they improve the overall development experience and compilation performance.

 ## Why Linked Lists Are Challenging in Rust

 ### The Ownership Dilemma